 Let us look at the example invoice factoring arrangement below:

 Your nursing staffing agency has an outstanding invoice for $100,000 from an excellent quality customer.
 The only problem with your customer is their payment term of 45 days.
-You are a staffing service based company with good, creditworthy customer.
-This will earn you a 90% advance rate.
-Most of your expenses are payroll and it is important to make sure you have working capital consistently flowing in to pay your temp nurses and payroll taxes, suta, futa and workman’s comp premiums.
+You are a staffing service based company with right, creditworthy customer.
+You will earn a 90% advance rate.
+Most of your expenses are payroll, and it is essential to make sure you have working capital consistently flowing in to pay your temp nurses and payroll taxes, suta, futa and workman’s comp premiums.

-Once the $100,000 invoice is verified, your nurse staffing company receives a same-day wire transfer of $90,000 into your bank account from us, your factoring company.
+After verifying the $100,000 invoice, your nurse staffing company receives a same-day wire transfer of $90,000 into your bank account from us, your factoring company.

 You are charged a fee from the factor which varies depending on the length of time your customer takes to pay.
-For example, your fee is 1.5% for first 30 days an invoice is outstanding.
+For example, your fee is 1.5% for the first 30 days an invoice is outstanding.
 In this case, your fee would be $1500.
-Your customer pays in full within 30 days and you are wired the remaining balance minus the $1500 fee.
+Your customer pays in full within 30 days, and we will wire you the remaining balance minus the $1500 fee.
 In this scenario, you received $98,500 out of the $100,000 original invoice and got 90% of its upfront for a $1500 fee.
 There are other minimal fees such as wire transfers.
 See Other Fees below.

 Here is a chart of possible factoring fees based on Time Frame: